AlexSissoko/dialogflowMemories/gcloudSetup.md

 for more detailed explanations and examples.

 1. `gcloud services list`

 This lists what services you have already enabled for the project.
 If the response you get is something like `PERMISSION_DENIED`, then try to `gcloud init` using the original email/account used to make the project.
 This account should have the proper permissions.

 2. `gcloud services list --available`

 This lists what services you can enable for the project.

-3.
+3. Enable dialogflow as well as some permission/credential apis for the project.
     ```
     gcloud services enable \
     iam.googleapis.com \
     iamcredentials.googleapis.com \
     dialogflow.googleapis.com
     ```
-This enables dialogflow as well as some permission/credential apis for the project.

 <a name="CreateServiceAccount"></a>